ianbloom/Chaos-Game/README.md

 # Chaos-Game
-Uses the chaos game to generate fractals according to user input
+A processing application that uses the chaos game to generate fractals according to user input

 The <a href="https://en.wikipedia.org/wiki/Chaos_game">chaos game</a> is an iterative algorithm for drawing fractals.